 Listen up!
 Procrastination is a big mistake!
 Why put off the future of a sleek, flat, bikini-wearing, defined stomach for a few weeks of discomfort?
 Understanding the truth about pain, taking advantage of modern pain management, and setting yourself up with ample recovery time and support will make for a successful recovery.

-The pain during tummy tuck recovery does not outweigh the amazing results afterward, and men and women who’ve had the procedure give it a 96% Worth It rating on RealSelf.com.
-Keep in mind, the human psyche is extremely masterful at dramatizing a painful recovery scene before we have experienced the event.
+Many patients worry about what to expect after a tummy tuck.
+Luckily, the pain during tummy tuck recovery does not outweigh the amazing results afterward, and men and women who’ve had the procedure give it a 96% Worth It rating on RealSelf.com.
+Keep in mind that the human psyche is extremely masterful at dramatizing a painful recovery scene before we have experienced the event.
 The truth is, nothing about the tummy tuck recovery is excruciating.

 How long does the tightness last after a tummy tuck?